HermesBoots/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## Directories
 Recursively giving execute permission to the working directory, but only affecting directories.
 This uses a common `chmod` option and a rare symbolic permission.

+## More Directories
+Creating a directory and giving it certain permissions at the same time using `install`.